Fiery-shouldered parakeet: Description

 The fiery-shouldered parakeet grows to a length of about 26 cm and weighs about 75 g.
 In the nominate subspecies (P. e. egregia), the head is grey and the neck and upper parts of the body and wings are green.
 The front edge of the wing and the underwing coverts are yellow with orange markings.
 The breast is green barred with brown and yellowish-white.
 The central part of the abdomen is reddish-brown, as is the upper side of the tail while the underside of the tail is grey.
 The eye is brown and surrounded by bare white skin, and the beak is horn-coloured.
 In the other subspecies, P. e. obscura, the upper parts are a deeper shade of green and there is little or no bright colour on the abdomen.

 Distribution and habitat

-The fiery-shouldered parakeet is endemic to an area of tropical rainforest in South America that includes Bolivia, Guyana, Brazil and Venezuela.
+The fiery-shouldered parakeet is endemic to an area of tropical rainforest in South America that includes Guyana, Brazil and Venezuela.
 Its total area of occupancy is about 50000 km2 and includes part of the Canaima National Park.
 The subspecies P. e. egregia is found in southeastern Venezuela and southwestern Guyana while P. e. obscura occurs in southern Venezuela and northeastern Brazil.
 These parrots are found in primary and secondary forests at altitudes between 700 and 1800 m and also woodland verges, sometimes visiting parks and gardens.